anyscale/madewithml.github.io/docs/courses/mlops/product.md

 ## Overview

-The template on this page is for adding structure to how we think about product, methodology and project planning.
+The template on this page is for adding structure to how we think about ML + product.
 It's quite comprehensive since the structure is recommended for planning the iterative releases for our product.
-But before documentation, it's important to think about the following aspects:
+But before using the template, it's important to think about the following:

 - **Company**: describe the company's core values, goals, user base, etc. This will be important to refer to when dealing with uncertainties.
 - **Product**: what do we envision the product to do and why do we need it?
 We'll explore this in detail in the [product management](#product-management) section.